rogue707Dev/django-gdaps/docs/usage.rst

 Webpack aggregates all you need into a package, using the ``frontend/plugins.js`` file as index where to find plugin entry points.
 You shouldn't manually edit that file, but just install GDAPS plugins as usual (pip, pipenv, or by adding them to INSTALLED_APPS) and call ``manage.py syncplugins`` then.

-This command scans your app for plugins, updates the database with plugin data, and recreates the plugins.js file.
+This command scans your app for plugins, updates the database with plugin data, and recreates the plugins.js entry file.